What is Adverbial Modifier of a Sentence

 Each form serves to modify the verb, adjective, or adverb in the sentence, providing additional information about different aspects such as manner, means, or purpose.

-Adverbial Modifiers placement:
+Adverbial modifier: placement:

-The placement of adverbial modifiers in a sentence can vary, and it often depends on the specific modifier and its role in the sentence.:
+The placement of adverbial modifiers in a sentence can vary, and it often depends on the specific modifier and its role in the sentence.

-After the Object:
+After the object:

 In many cases, adverbial modifiers are placed after the object they modify.